 Substandard housing, high unemployment, drugs and crime, often the product of mass rates of gentrification, have left the neighborhoods in ruin and its residents searching for hope.
 The youth are particularly vulnerable, often unable to overcome the educational deficiencies, violence, drugs, and sexual pressures they confront daily.

 It was into this world a group of young people were called to begin mentoring a group of 30 youth in 1995.
 One young man felt particularly led to begin working with the youth on a full-time basis.
-Chris Jehle challenged the group of middle schoolers to pursue their dream of having a Christian-centered community center in their neighborhood.
+Chris Jhele challenged the group of middle school students to pursue their dream of having a local Christian-centered community center.
 The kids shoveled driveways, raked leaves and sold candy to earn money for a community center, which they chose to call The Hope Center (THC).